Jupyter Notebooks#

 $ module load jupyter-notebook

-instructions on how to reserve additional resources and the
+Reserving resources section for instructions on how to reserve

-Using the GPU / high-memory nodes page for instructions on how to reserve GPU /
+additional CPUs and RAM, and the Using the GPU / high-memory nodes page for

-accepts the same options as
+accepts the same options as sbatch

 .